 Richard Clapp, in 2003, found a link between people who produce computer chips at IBM and cancers of the breast, bone marrow and kidney.
 He was threatened with lawsuits if he ever released his findings, and, under pressure from IBM’s lawyers, a major international journal withdrew its acceptance of Clapp’s research article.

 Cell phones are connected to brain cancers.
 Several poorly conducted studies show no connection by monitoring only light-use clients.
-Tumors of the auditory nerve are three times more frequent in people who have used cell phones for more than a decade, and always on the side they favour.
+Tumours of the auditory nerve are three times more frequent in people who have used cell phones for more than a decade, and always on the side they favour.
 Radio frequency electromagnetic fields can penetrate 4-6 cm into the human brain.
 Wireless signals can affect the ways human brain cells communicate.
 Cells that can’t communicate well are prone to grow out of control.
 Studies of men who work with electromagnetic fields in radio and television or cell towers have a much greater risk of breast and brain cancer.

 Nitrates in hotdogs and smoked meats get transformed by stomach acids to nitrosamines, a well-established potent cause of cancer.